-- Assumes management responsibility for the Teacher Pathway Program functions, programs, services, and activities, including grants administration. - Develops and implements goals, objectives, policies, and priorities for the program in accordance with the grant scope of services and requirements; recommends, within program policy, appropriate service levels and resources; recommends and administers policies and procedures. - ➤ Develops and standardizes procedures and methods to improve and continuously monitor the efficiency and effectiveness of the assigned program, service delivery methods, and procedures; assesses and monitors workload, administrative and support systems, and internal reporting relationships; identifies opportunities for improvement, and makes recommendations to the Dean of Academic Affairs.
+- Assumes management responsibility for SMI program functions, programs, services, and activities, which includes, but is not limited to, developing partnerships, providing leadership and direction for STEM success programs such as MESA and STEM internships, and creating STEM pathways to four-year college and university studies and careers for Hartnell students. - Develops and implements goals, objectives, policies, and priorities for the program; recommends, within program policy, appropriate service levels and resources; recommends and administers policies and procedures. - Develops and standardizes procedures and methods to improve and continuously monitor the efficiency and effectiveness of the assigned program, service delivery methods, and procedures; assesses and monitors workload, administrative and support systems, and internal reporting relationships; identifies opportunities for improvement and makes recommendations to the Dean of Academic Affairs. - Selects, trains, motivates, and directs program personnel; evaluates and reviews work for acceptability and conformance with department standards, including program and project priorities and performance evaluations; works with employees on performance issues; implements discipline and termination procedures; responds to staff questions and concerns.

-- Selects, trains, motivates, and directs program personnel; evaluates and reviews work for acceptability and conformance with department standards, including program and project priorities and performance evaluations; works with employees on performance issues; implements discipline and termination procedures; responds to staff questions and concerns. - Manages and participates in the development and administration of the program budget; monitors program expenditures to ensure compliance with established laws and regulations, as well as funding agency requirements. - Participates in developing strategic plans for the program by coordinating with other departments and divisions in the development of training programs and community events designed to promote success for those enrolled. - Establishes and maintains relationships with school district officials, partner colleges and universities, community leaders, various organizations, and public agencies to encourage participation, stimulate interest, and coordinate campus projects with assigned programs and activities. - Develops grant proposals that meet funding agency requirements and priorities, including writing the grant narrative and completing all required forms and documents; establishes and maintains contacts with funding agency personnel and potential grant partners. - Attends and participates in professional group meetings and various committees and advisory groups; stays abreast of new trends and innovations in the field of social work, foster care, and other services as they relate to the area of assignment. - Advises, provides guidance, and prepares and delivers presentations on issues pertaining to the Teacher Pathway Program. - > Maintains and directs the maintenance of working and official departmental files. - Monitors changes in laws, regulations, and technology that may affect District or program operations; implements policy and procedural changes as required. - Prepares, reviews, and presents staff reports, various management and information updates, and reports on special projects as assigned by the Dean of Academic Affairs. - Responds to difficult and sensitive public inquiries and complaints and assists with resolutions and alternative recommendations. - ➤ Learns and applies emerging technologies and, as necessary, to perform duties in an efficient, organized, and timely manner. - Performs related duties as assigned.
+- Manages and participates in the development and administration of the program budget; monitors program expenditures to ensure compliance with established laws and regulations, as well as funding agency requirements. - Participates in developing strategic plans for the program by coordinating with other divisions in the development of SMI programs and events designed to promote success for Hartnell students in the STEM fields. - Establishes and maintains relationships with school district officials, college and university officials, community leaders, various organizations, and public agencies to encourage participation, stimulate interest, and coordinate campus projects and off-site locations with assigned programs and activities. - Meet with higher education leaders to develop partnership agreements and plan STEM success programs; develops grant proposals that meet funding agency requirements and priorities, including writing the grant narrative and completing all required forms and documents; establishes and maintains contacts with funding agency personnel and potential grant partners. - Attends and participates in professional group meetings and various committees and advisory groups; stays abreast of new trends and innovations in the field of student outreach, STEM education, and other services as they relate to the area of assignment. - Advises, provides guidance, and prepares and delivers presentations on issues pertaining to the SMI programs. - > Maintains and directs the maintenance of working and official departmental files. - Monitors changes in laws, regulations, and technology that may affect District or program operations; implements policy and procedural changes as required. - Prepares, reviews, and presents staff reports, various management and information updates, and reports on special projects as assigned by the Dean of Academic Affairs. - Responds to difficult and sensitive public inquiries and complaints and assists with resolutions and alternative recommendations. - > Learns and applies emerging technologies to perform duties in an efficient, organized, and timely manner. - ➤ Performs related duties as assigned.